Anime: Media franchises

 In Japanese culture and entertainment, the term media mix refers to a strategy to disperse content across multiple representations: different broadcast media, gaming platforms, cell phones, toys, amusement parks, and other methods.
 It is the Japanese term for a transmedia franchise.
-The term gained circulation in the late 1980s, but the origins of the strategy can be traced back to the 1960s with the proliferation of anime, with its interconnection of media and commodity goods.
+The term gained notability in the late 1980s, but the origins of the strategy can be traced back to the 1960s with the proliferation of anime, with its interconnection of media and commodity goods.

-A number of anime and manga media franchises such as Demon Slayer: Kimetsu no Yaiba, Dragon Ball, Fate/stay night, Yu-Gi-Oh!, Neon Genesis Evangelion and Gundam have gained considerable global popularity, and are among the world's highest-grossing media franchises.
-Pokémon in particular is estimated to be the highest-grossing media franchise of all time.
+A number of anime and manga media franchises such as Demon Slayer: Kimetsu no Yaiba, Dragon Ball, Fate/stay night, Yu-Gi-Oh!, Neon Genesis Evangelion and Gundam have gained immense global popularity, and are among the world's highest-grossing media franchises.
+Pokémon in particular is the highest-grossing media franchise of all time.